DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

     and `More Growable Plants, flora for Beyond Skyrim - Bruma, Unique Flowers and Plants, 3D Mountain Flowers, flora for Bruma, ice for Bruma, creatures for Bruma, Grahl`;

- -   Now hide `JuniperBush.nif` and `SloeBush.nif` in Official Unique Flowers and Plants by right-clicking the mod, then choosing the _Conflicts_ tab, selecting two files on the _Winning file conflicts_ section, right-clicking on them and choosing _Hide_.
-Then go to Cathedral - 3D Mountain Flowers and hide any file, which overwrites _Fixed Mesh Lightning_ by right-clicking the mod, then choosing the *Conflicts* tab, selecting all the files on the *Winning file conflicts* section, where overwritten mod includes *Fixed Mesh Lightning*, right-clicking on them and choosing *Hide*.
-Do the same for More Growable Plants.
+ -   Now hide `JuniperBush.nif` and `SloeBush.nif` in Official Unique Flowers and Plants from the _Exteriors_ section of the add-on by right-clicking the mod, then choosing the _Conflicts_ tab, selecting two files on the _Winning file conflicts_ section, right-clicking on them and choosing _Hide_.
+Then go to Cathedral - 3D Mountain Flowers (from the same section) and hide any file, which overwrites _Fixed Mesh Lightning_ by right-clicking the mod, then choosing the *Conflicts* tab, selecting all the files on the *Winning file conflicts* section, where overwritten mod includes *Fixed Mesh Lightning*, right-clicking on them and choosing *Hide*.
+Do the same for More Growable Plants from the add-on's _Miscellaneous_ section.

 -   *Lanterns of Skyrim II* in *LIGHTNING* separator - `SMIM and Bruma`;